harvard-lil/website-static/app/_posts/2023-05-24-mysterious-search-algorithms.md

 Fundamentally, legal research professors’ and librarians’ curricula should include information about the role of algorithms in legal research and warnings of the differing results that may come from different databases.
 They should emphasize that each search database uses a different algorithm so that researchers become aware of discrepancies between them.
 Algorithms may create the impression that their results are always the most relevant and that researchers need look no further.
 We know that is not always the case.

-*William Yao is a Library Innovation Lab research assistant and a student of Harvard Law School.*
+*William Yao is a Library Innovation Lab research assistant and a student at Harvard Law School.*

 <br><br>
 ### Sources